Toronto Life: Unsuccessful

 In April 2015, Canadian entrepreneur Michael Elder, the son of Jim Elder, attempted to sue the magazine to prevent publication of a feature about him.
 Superior Court dismissed the motion for an injunction and awarded the magazine $17,000 in costs.

-Unlawful Employment Practices
+Unlawful employment practices

 In March 2014, Toronto Life was required to shut down its unpaid internship program implemented in 2009, after the Ontario Ministry of Labour declared that its longstanding practice of not paying interns was in contravention of the Employment Standards Act.
 The magazine responded, saying "The idea that we can start paying everybody completely misunderstands the nature of the economics of the magazine industry at the moment."
 Toronto Lifes first (unpaid) intern, Derek Finkle, started with the magazine in 1993.
 During his internship he wrote a cover story for the magazine for free.
 He weighed in on the controversy saying that he backs the decision of the Ontario Ministry of Labour.